berkeley-scf/tutorial-dask-future/python-dask.md

 t0 = time.time()
-results = dask.compute(*futures)
+results = dask.compute(futures)
 time.time() - t0  # 5 sec.
 ```

 # 5.3.
 Multi-process parallelization via Dask Distributed (local)

-According to the Dask documentation, using Distributed on a local machine
+According to the Dask documentation, using `Distributed` on a local machine
 has advantages over multiprocessing, including the diagnostic dashboard
 (see Section 7) and better handling of when copies need to be made.
-As we saw previously
+As we saw previously,
 using Distributed also allows us to use the handy `map()` operation.

 ```